 Brand affinity is about a consumer having a personal connection to the brand.
 We want you to think back to the example we used earlier with Apple and how people will wait days, even weeks just to be one of the first ones to have the newest iPhone.
 There isn’t too much being updated and there are other carriers with phones that are just as great, but the personal connection and the lifestyle that owning the newest iPhone has is priceless to that network of people.
 People identify with Apple and want to be part of the shared identity.

 Successfully being able to build brand affinity requires social intelligence.
 Being able to listen to online communities discussing your product and actually listening to their thoughts and concerns.
 By doing so, you’re gathering their info and gaining their support at the same time because they don’t just feel like another customer, they feel like they’re being listened to, taken care of.
 Installing these changes reduces the time and energy they have to spend on solving a problem, thus, reaching them in an intimate level to build a connection.

 Pay per click advertising can be your biggest ally or your worst enemy, depending on how effectively you use it.
+There are several reasons why paid ads fail even for the best companies.
 We’ve shown you all the significant ways to use PPC ads to establish a brand and how to nurture your brand to build brand affinity for long-term success.
 Take our words and put them into action and see how, slowly but surely, you’re going to build a customer base that will follow you to your newfound success.
 Do your research and see who your competitors are, think strongly about your ads and what PPC ad copy you want to write, and don’t forget to get creative and test out which ads work and which don’t.